Los Angeles Drug Diversion

 If you successfully complete a diversion program, you may truthfully answer that you have never been or convicted on the charge (unless you are applying for a job in law enforcement).
 There are two general types of DEJ diversion – “Pre-plea diversion” and “Post-Plea diversion.”

 In pre-plea or “pre-guilty” drug diversion, the defendant does not enter a guilty plea.
 The court date is “continued” for a set amount of time until the defendant completes a certain drug program.
 This is often shorter in duration and less-intensive than the full “post-plea” DEJ program.
 The availability and requirements of these programs are different in every courthouse within Los Angeles County.
-Los Angeles Criminal lawyer Jerod Gunsberg knows the which informal diversion programs are available throughout the Los Angeles County courts.
+Criminal lawyer, Jerod Gunsberg, knows the which informal diversion programs are available throughout the County courts.
 After the successful completion of pre-trial drug diversion, the case is dismissed and in most situations, the defendant may truthfully answer that he or she has never been arrested or convicted of the drug offense.
 If you are facing a marijuana charge, there are different rules, please see the marijuana offense page.

 Post-Plea DEJ Diversion In post-plea diversion (or “formal DEJ”), the defendant must enter a guilty plea to a specified drug crime.
 However, the judge does not sentence the defendant and no conviction is entered.
 Instead, the criminal proceedings are suspended for 18 months.
 The defendant must complete drug education classes (usually one a week for 3 to 6 months), attend a certain number of AA or NA meetings, and submit to random drug testing.
 If the defendant completes the classes, has clean drug tests, and follows any other court orders, the charges will be dismissed.
 After dismissal, the defendant can truthfully answer that he or she has never been arrested or convicted on the drug charge (except in certain limited situations).